matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 Please note that the fees on the testnet do not correctly represent the fees on the future mainnet release.

-Now, we need to pass `USDC` as the `feeToken` to the deployment transaction:
+  3. Now pass `USDC` as the `feeToken` to the deployment transaction:

 ```typescript
 const greeterContract = await deployer.deploy(artifact, [greeting], USDC_ADDRESS);
 ```

-To pay fees in USDC for smart contract interaction, supply the fee token in the `customData` override:
+  4. To pay fees in USDC for smart contract interaction, supply the fee token in the `customData` override:

 ```typescript
 const setNewGreetingHandle = await greeterContract.setGreeting(newGreeting, {